14: Distance-Based Redundancy Analysis

 Reading the Ordination

-The diagram has the ecological result of the whole analysis:
+The diagram shows the ecological result of the whole analysis:

 • CAP1 (about 82% of the constrained variation) is the west-to-east thermal gradient.
 The coastal sections line up along it in geographic order, from the cool Benguela sections at one end to the warm subtropical sections of the east coast at the other.
 The numbering of the sections (1 in the west to 58 in the east) follows CAP1 almost exactly.

 • Winter mean temperature drives CAP1.
-The augMean arrow (August is austral winter) lies almost along CAP1 and points towards the warm end; sections with mild winters sit there, while the cold, upwelling-dominated Benguela sections sit at the opposite end.
+The augMean arrow (August is austral winter) lies almost along CAP1 and points towards the warm end, and sections with mild winters lie there, while the cold, upwelling-dominated Benguela sections lie at the opposite end.

 • The bioregions separate cleanly along CAP1.
 The Benguela Marine Province clusters at the cool end and the East Coast Transition Zone at the warm end, with the Agulhas Province and the two transition zones in between, exactly the order in which they occur along the coast.